 When are the pilots happening?

-The first pilot will take place at the end of September 2022, involving learners in years 11 and 13.
-We are aiming to complete the second pilot with more schools in March 2023.
+The first pilot took place at the end of September 2022, involving learners in years 11 and 13.
+We are aiming to complete the second pilot with more schools in mid-2023.

 When will the full rollout to schools happen?